-Wim is the Faculty Director International Development for the Faculty of Applied and Social Sciences.
-He is also a Principal Lecturer within the Business School and Programme Director for the Postgraduate Certificate in Collaborative Transformation.
+Wim is the Faculty Director for International Development for the Faculty of Applied and Social Sciences.
+He is also a Principal Lecturer and Director of Partnerships within the Business School.

-Wim is a Senior Fellow of the Higher Education Academy, a Fellow of the Chartered Management Institute, a Chartered Manager and a Shared Service Architects Fellow.
+Wim is a Senior Fellow of the Higher Education Academy, a Fellow of the Chartered Management Institute, a Chartered Manager and a Collaborative Transformation Architect Fellow.

 Research and knowledge exchange

-In terms of knowledge exchagne, recent projects include:
+In terms of knowledge exchagne, past projects include:

 - The Folkestone Seafront Consultation.
 As part of the Folkestone Seafront redevelopment project, the Folkestone Harbour Company has carried out a large scale public consultation process in 2010, which was followed up by a second consultation process in 2011.
 During both processes, support was provided in capturing and analysing data during public consultation meetings, exhibitions, school visits and via online surveys.